Every film that has ever been nominated for an Academy Award in any category. Enjoy!

 Over the years, Disney has put out many prominent films.
 Disney's Hercules holds a dear spot in my heart, I was 7 when this came out so I probably fit into the perfect age group this movie was trying to pull in.
 Hercules has a fitting voice (Tate Donovan), he's funny, goofy, and heroic.
 All characters are rightly established, Hades (James Woods), Meg (Susan Egan) - Hercules' love interest, and Philoctetes (Danny DeVito) - Hercules' trainer all perform marvelously.
 Their voices adapt nicely and they seemed to have fun making this childhood classic of mine.
 Like many of Disney's animated movies, it's a little on the short or medium size ranging at an hour and a half.
 However, it's all packaged nicely and the plot comes to a good ending.
 This is one of my favorites and in the 90's, Disney was still making good movies.

-Definitely not the best Disney animation pretty poor actually surprisingly but a great movie because of its fun characters.
+Definitely not the best Disney animation pretty poor actually surprisingly but its a decent movie because of its fun characters.

 - The Racket